 Cement is the binding component in concrete, which is the most commonly used man-made material in the world.
 Concrete is typically made up of gravel and/or crushed stone, sand, water and cement.

 Cement comprises only about 10 to 15% of the volume of concrete but without it the construction of many of our modern structures would not have been possible.

-The production of cement is essentially a four step process:
+The production of cement is essentially a five step process:

-- i.
 Raw material preparation: the primary input materials of limestone, shale and sand are mined in quarries.
 The materials are crushed into a finer size to facilitate transport and processing.
 The major raw material, limestone, is typically blended in stockpiles.
-Many of the ACMP member companies operate their own quarries, and this portion of the production process is subject to South Africa's mining legislation - ii.
-Clinker Production: the primary input materials are proportioned,
+Many of the ACMP member companies operate their own quarries, and this portion of the production process is subject to South Africa's mining legislation.

-- ground and blended to achieve a consistent and appropriate chemical composition.
+Clinker Production: the primary input materials are proportioned, ground and blended to achieve a consistent and appropriate chemical composition.

 They are then heated to very high temperature (approximately 1,450°C) in a rotary kiln, typically fired with pulverised coal.
 (To improve energy efficiency, the raw materials in some kiln systems are pre-heated before entry into the kiln.)
 The clinker that is formed is rapidly cooled.
-This hard, granular material is stored in silos for further processing on site (or is sold to other companies for further processing) - iii.
-Finish Grinding: the clinker is ground together with gypsum and possibly small amounts of additional minor constituents to produce cement.
-The quantities of gypsum and other materials determine the strength and chemical resistance of the cement and quantities are adjusted according to the specifications of the final product - iv.
-Logistics: the transport of raw material and final product (either as clinker, bagged or bulk cement) is a critical component of the process and significantly influences costs.
-In South Africa, much of the transport is done by road when (particularly in the case of bulk cement and raw materials) rail would be more efficient.
+This hard, granular material is stored in silos for further processing on site (or is sold to other companies for further processing).

+Clinker Grinding: the clinker is ground together with gypsum and possibly small amounts of additional minor constituents.
+The quantities of gypsum and other materials determine the strength and chemical resistance of the cement and quantities are adjusted according to the specifications of the required product.